 Update Completed Successfully!

-It makes no difference if you choose to update WordPress plugin manually or decide to stick to automating updates (but doing it “in a smart way”).
+It makes no difference if you choose to update the WordPress plugin manually or decide to stick to automating updates (but doing it “in a smart way”).

 In any case, the ultimate goal remains the same: maximize the speed, boost up performance, and enhance the full security of your website.